The Content window

 The top horizontal line corresponds to the duration of 2 video frames (so 40ms at 50Hz).
 This is useful when working with big 25Hz media on a 50Hz projector, because in this case, displaying at only 25Hz may be acceptable.

-The framerate used as a base is the one of the show : Edit Display -> General -> Timebase.
+The framerate used as a base is the one of the show: File -> Show options -> Timebase.

 PC Admin

-The PC Admin is used to control parts of the Display that are not related to the show : Starting and stopping it, rebooting the computer, remote upgrades…
+The PC Admin is used to control parts of the Media Server that are not related to the show: Starting and stopping it, rebooting the computer, remote upgrades…

 Full reference